Thomas Hobbes: Later life

 The only consequence that came of the bill was that Hobbes could never thereafter publish anything in England on subjects relating to human conduct.
 The 1668 edition of his works was printed in Amsterdam because he could not obtain the censor's licence for its publication in England.
 Other writings were not made public until after his death, including Behemoth: the History of the Causes of the Civil Wars of England and of the Counsels and Artifices by which they were carried on from the year 1640 to the year 1662.
-For some time, Hobbes was not even allowed to respond, whatever his enemies tried.
+For some time, Hobbes was not even allowed to respond to any attacks by his enemies.
 Despite this, his reputation abroad was formidable.

 Hobbes spent the last four or five years of his life with his patron, William Cavendish, 1st Duke of Devonshire, at the family's Chatsworth House estate.
 He had been a friend of the family since 1608 when he first tutored an earlier William Cavendish.
 After Hobbes's death, many of his manuscripts would be found at Chatsworth House.

 His final works were an autobiography in Latin verse in 1672, and a translation of four books of the Odyssey into "rugged" English rhymes that in 1673 led to a complete translation of both Iliad and Odyssey in 1675.